 Write a Trainer¶

-You can do customize training by either using or inheriting the base
+You can customize the trainer by either using or inheriting the

-You will need to define two things for a new Trainer:
+You will need to do two things for a new Trainer:

-Define the graph.
-Add any tensors and ops you like, either before creating the trainer or inside
+Create any tensors and ops you need, before creating the trainer.

 Trainerand override the